 What or who inspires you to do what you do on a daily basis?

-Being one of the main promoter of the green revolution of our generation.
+Being one of the main promoters of the green revolution of our generation.

-I work out 4 times a week at six am.
-It gives me energy and motivation for my work day.
+I work out four times a week at 6am.
+It gives me energy and motivation for my workday.

 One book everyone should read?
 Why?